 Senate Joint Resolution 413 honors the memory of James W. "Jim" Ayers, a prominent figure in Tennessee known for his significant contributions to banking, philanthropy, and rural community development.
 Mr. Ayers founded FirstBank, which grew under his leadership from a small institution to one of Tennessee's largest banks, with over $13 billion in assets.
 His entrepreneurial spirit was evident from a young age, and he dedicated his life to improving the quality of life for Tennesseans through various initiatives, including the establishment of The Ayers Foundation, which has supported over 20,000 rural students in their educational pursuits.

-The resolution reflects on Mr. Ayers's character, integrity, and the numerous accolades he received throughout his life, including honorary degrees from several universities and recognition for his humanitarian efforts.
-It also notes the naming of the new Jim Ayers Tower at Vanderbilt University Medical Center in his honor, set to open in October 2025.
-The resolution concludes by expressing condolences to Mr. Ayers's family and recognizing his lasting impact on the community and the state of Tennessee.
+The resolution reflects on Mr. Ayers's character, integrity, and the lasting impact he made in both public and private life.
+His philanthropic efforts extended to numerous educational institutions and healthcare initiatives, earning him various accolades and recognition, including the naming of a new medical tower at Vanderbilt University Medical Center in his honor.
+The resolution concludes by expressing condolences to Mr. Ayers's family and recognizing his exceptional legacy as a public servant and community leader.